 Crown Point in Lake County, Indiana — The American Midwest (Great Lakes)

 Location.
-41° 25.364′ N, 87° 21.854′ W. Marker is in Crown Point, Indiana, in Lake County.
-Marker is at the intersection of North Main Street and East Goldsborough Street, on the right when traveling north on North Main Street.
-Click for map.
+41° 25.045′ N, 87° 21.873′ W. Marker is in Crown Point, Indiana, in Lake County.
+Marker is on Main Street (U.S. 231), on the left.
+Marker is on the east grounds of the former county courthouse.
+Touch for map.
 Marker is in this post office area: Crown Point IN 46307, United States of America.
+Touch for directions.